llegomark/mistral-ocr/README.md

 ## Overview

 This application provides a powerful interface to Mistral's Optical Character Recognition technology.
 It allows you to extract text and images from PDFs and images with unprecedented accuracy while maintaining document structure.
-You can also ask questions about documents using Mistral's Large Language Models.

 ## Features

 - **Advanced Document Processing**: Extract text while maintaining document structure and hierarchy
 - **Image Extraction**: Preserves and extracts embedded images from documents
 - **Multiple Input Methods**: Process files via upload or URL
-- **Document Understanding**: Ask questions about document content using Mistral LLMs
 - **Multilingual Support**: Process documents in multiple languages with high accuracy
 - **Formatted Output**: Results in clean, well-formatted markdown